Sufyaan-Kazi/SBoot-Cities-Service/README.md

 ###Wait, I want a GUI!
 There is a separate application which can be used as a GUI to consume the data delivered by this Microservice here: https://github.com/skazi-pivotal/spring-boot-cities-ui or feel free to write your own, using that as a guide.

+###This is too simple!!
+Yes it is, but ok then if you want a more advanced Microservice based application you should really check out this Repo: https://github.com/dpinto-pivotal/cf-SpringBootTrader.
+This is several microservices tied together using some great Netflix OSS features delivered via Spring and Cloud Foundry.

 ###Tell me more
 Spring Boot is designed to get you up and running quickly and it is opinionated, so: